AQA GCSE RELIGIOUS STUDIES A – GLOSSARY: CHRISTIANITY AND ISLAM

 Origins of the universe

-The term origins of the universe refers to how the universe began.
+Origins of the universe explains how the universe began.

 P (Pacifism to Psalms (Zabur))